Finiteness of CAT(0) group actions: Introduction

 the {\em systole of $\Gamma$ at $x$} and the (global) {\em systole of $\Gamma$} (notice that the systole of the fundamental group $\Gamma=\pi_1(M)$ of a nonpositively curved manifold $M$, acting on its Riemannian universal covering $X$, precisely equals twice the injectivity radius of $M$).
 Then, in \cite{BCGS21}, the authors prove that $\text{sys}(\Gamma,X)$ is bounded below by a positive constant $ c_0 (\delta_0, H_0, D_0)$ only depending on the hyperbolicity constant, the entropy of $X$ and on the diameter of $\Gamma \backslash X$.
 This bound is, clearly, consequence of the Gromov hyperbolicity of the space $X$, which is a form of strictly negative curvature at macroscopic scale.
 In contrast, for the group actions in the classes considered in Theorem \ref{theo-intro-finiteness} and in the above corollaries, the systole may well be arbitrarily small, since the curvature is only assumed to be non-positive.
-The difficulty in these results precisely boils down in understanding what happens when the systole or the injectivity radius tend to zero.
+The main difficulty in Theorem \ref{theo-intro-finiteness} and in the corollaries above precisely boils down in understanding what happens when the systole or the injectivity radius tend to zero.

-In fact, the problem of collapsing will be of primary interest in this work, as well as understanding the limit actions and the topology of the limit spaces in ${\mathcal O}\textup{-CAT}_0(P_0, r_0, D_0)$.
+In fact, the problem of {\em collapsing} will be of primary interest in this work.
 Recall that a Riemannian manifold $M$ is called $\varepsilon$-collapsed if the injectivity radius is smaller than $\varepsilon$ at every point.
 The theory of collapsing for Riemannian manifolds with bounded sectional curvature was developed by Cheeger, Gromov and Fukaya: for a differentiable manifold $M$, the existence of a Riemannian metric with bounded sectional curvature sufficiently collapsed imposes strong restrictions to its topology.
 Namely, there exists an $\varepsilon_0(n)>0$ such that if a Riemannian $n$-manifold with $|K_M |\leq 1$ is $\varepsilon$-collapsed with $\varepsilon < \varepsilon_0(n)$, then $M$ admits a so-called $F$-structure of positive rank, cp. \cite{CG86}-\cite{CG90} and \cite{CFG92} (see also the works of Fukaya \cite{Fuk87}-\cite{Fuk88} for collapsible manifolds with uniformly bounded diameter).